ANSI/ISA-95: Part 1: Models and Terminology

+Part 2: Object Model Attributes

 ANSI/ISA-95.00.02-2001, Enterprise-Control System Integration Part 2: Object Model Attributes consists of attributes for every object that is defined in part 1.
 The objects and attributes of Part 2 can be used for the exchange of information between different systems, but these objects and attributes can also be used as the basis for relational databases.

+Part 3: Models of Manufacturing Operations Management

 ANSI/ISA-95.00.03-2005, Enterprise-Control System Integration, Part 3: Models of Manufacturing Operations Management focuses on the functions and activities at level 3 (Production / MES layer).
 It provides guidelines for describing and comparing the production levels of different sites in a standardized way.